ltbringer/november/README.md

 Collision is still not perfect.
 There are places (like a bridge) where the MC can't walk over since there is an invisible collider block due to the ocean water right above.
-This isn't very intuitive and I may have to customize certain colliders to be more forgiving when an entry is in a certain direction.
+This isn't very intuitive and I may have to customize certain colliders to be more forgiving for certain vectors.
 Since the impact is cosmetic I will not work on it for now.

 The sprite animation took a while to smoothen.
-I had to study how requestAnimationFrame works.
+I had to study how [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) works.
 It calls your function approx 16ms.
 It may not do that if you switch a tab or are running an `<Iframe>`.
 This gave me a hint to move the sprite face in the order of 10e-3.
 I think a reset to idle frame is a good touch and possibly simple.